 - Spending increases should come from economic growth, not tax increases.

-- TwinWest supports state funding to advance the Southwest Light Rail project in 2013.
+- TwinWest supports bonding to advance the construction of the Southwest Light Rail project in 2014.

 E-12 and Lifelong Learning